justanotherbyte/imoog/README.md

 ## Proxy
 ---
 - In order to use this node cleanly, I recommend placing yourself behind a proxy server.
 One of the most popular choices is [`NGINX`](https://www.nginx.com/).
+- Examples for both the Nginx conf file and systemd service file are inside the examples folder.

 ## Caching + Cloudflare
 ---